AliZaminShigri/AliZaminShigri/README.md

-# Hi there, I'm Zamin Ali 👋
+👋 Hi, I'm Zamin Ali

-## About Me
-I'm a Computer Science graduate with a passion for programming and software development.
-I have extensive experience in building web and mobile applications, and I'm always eager to learn new technologies and improve my skills.
+A passionate Software Developer skilled in Java, C++, Python, and full-stack web development.
+I specialize in building efficient, scalable solutions for web and mobile platforms, with a focus on clean, maintainable code and project management excellence.

 - **Email**: [Zaminali7865@gmail.com](mailto:Zaminali7865@gmail.com)